How common is stuttering?

 “A lot of research indicates that there is a potential for children who stutter to experience these negative communication experiences.”

-This is why Dr Kefalianos recommends seeking treatment for a child that stutters as soon as possible to avoid any negative associations with their stutter or speaking in general.
+This is why Dr Kefalianos recommends seeking treatment for a child as soon as possible to avoid any negative associations with their stutter or speaking in general.

 “The research indicated that 65 per cent of children will recover from stuttering by age seven, and many of them will likely do so without receiving any form of intervention,” says Dr Kefalianos.